25 Mar Why students stay at Speak Up for years?

 Personal

 Another way we hold onto students for a long time is to make it personal.
 We know when Mum gets a new job, we know your dog’s name, we know your family is going through a renovation that just won’t end and how hard it is to find matching socks, let alone your drama folder.
-Our teachers take the time to learn about these things because of the enormous impact that life has on our learning.
-How can you possibly concentrate on drama when you are being relentlessly bullied at school?
+Our teachers take the time to learn about these things because our student’s lives impact their learning.
+How can you possibly concentrate on drama when you are being bullied at school?
 How many assignments do you have due next week?
 Seriously?
 By making sure we take the time to get to know our kids, their families and their personal struggles, we can adjust our expectations of them in the drama classroom, and provide them with genuine support.

 Relationships